 Only if it was done by proper consultation with the citizens and businesses of Fort St. John, and whatever the priority was that was needed.
 I do not believe in raising taxes unless it was absolutely necessary and all avenues have been explored.

 7. What should the city do to attract new industry and business?

 When I do my tours for different people, such as physicians, teachers, or anybody, I am constantly amazed at how much the city has to offer.
 While this is being promoted quite well within the city, I think we should reach out and tell the rest of the world what there is in Fort St. John.
 We can do this through economic development.

 8. What should the city do to stimulate downtown investment?

-Reach out to contractors, developers and explain to them our downtown revitalization master plan.
-We would show what is available within the city core for building sites, and how they might contribute to it in the way of opening businesses and provide residential units.
+Reach out to contractors and developers and explain to them our downtown revitalization master plan.
+We would show what is available within the city core for building sites, and how they might contribute in the way of opening businesses and providing residential units.
 To truly revitalize downtown we need people working and living there.

 9. What's been the city's greatest achievement over the last four years?